LLC Taxation California: Everything You Need to Know

 As pass-through entities, an LLC's profits and losses pass through the business to individual members, who then report the information on their personal tax returns.
 Similar to S corporations, LLCs don't pay income tax on the federal level.
 However, on the individual level, they pay federal and state taxes on the amount of income they receive.

 You have some flexibility regarding how you distribute profits and losses.
 In an LLC, you choose the share that each owner receives.
-LLC owners pay self-employment taxes on their business income, and they may deduct losses on their tax return.
+LLC owners pay self-employment taxes on their business income, and they may deduct losses on their tax returns.

 Franchise Tax and Other Fees